OPALX-project/OPALX-project.github.io/ReleaseNotes/OPAL 1.3.2.md

-# Release Notes for OPAL 1.3.2
+# OPAL 1.3.2 Release Notes

 ## News
 ### Changes from 1.3.1 to 1.3.2